Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Conclusion

-\begin{IEEEbiography} [{ }] {Bj\"{o}rn W.\ Schuller} received his diploma in 1999, his doctoral degree for his study on Automatic Speech and Emotion Recognition in 2006, and his habilitation and Adjunct Teaching Professorship in the subject area of Signal Processing and Machine Intelligence in 2012, all in electrical engineering and information technology from TUM in Munich/Germany.
-He is Professor of Artificial Intelligence in the Department of Computing at the Imperial College London/UK, where he heads GLAM — the Group on Language, Audio, \& Music, Full Professor and head of the Chair of Embedded Intelligence for Health Care and Wellbeing at the University of Augsburg/Germany, and CEO/CSO of audEERING.
+He is a Professor of Artificial Intelligence in the Department of Computing at the Imperial College London/UK, where he heads GLAM — the Group on Language, Audio, \& Music, Full Professor and head of the Chair of Embedded Intelligence for Health Care and Wellbeing at the University of Augsburg/Germany, and CEO/CSO of audEERING.
 He was previously full professor and head of the Chair of Complex and Intelligent Systems at the University of Passau/Germany.
 Professor Schuller is Fellow of the IEEE, Golden Core Member of the IEEE Computer Society, Fellow of the ISCA, Fellow of the BCS, Senior Member of the ACM, and Fellow and President-emeritus of the Association for the Advancement of Affective Computing (AAAC).
 He (co-)authored 5 books and 1200+ publications in peer-reviewed books, journals, and conference proceedings leading to more than overall 48\,000 citations (h-index = 99).
 Schuller was general chair of ACII 2019, Program Chair of Interspeech 2019 and ICMI 2019, repeated Area Chair of ICASSP, and former Editor in Chief of the IEEE Transactions on Affective Computing, and is Field Chief Editor of the Frontiers in Digital Health. \end{IEEEbiography}